Websail-NU/seqmodel/README.md

 - [x] Use sequence weight when computing loss

 ### Agent
-- [ ] Rollout more than a batch before updating policy and value networks
+- [x] Rollout more than a batch before updating policy and value networks
+- [x] Sample and rerank
 - [ ] Bootstrap last state if not terminal

 ### Data
 - [x] Polysemous words should get lower weight during the training (sequence weight)
+- [x] Option to remove duplicate words
 - [ ] New reward functions

 ### Scripts
 - [ ] More flexible scripts to create configuration templates
 - [ ] Refactor policy gradient definition modeling script
+- [x] Compute BLEU score from top hypothesis